sherlock-audit/2024-08-flayer-judging/README.md

 ## Recommendation
 Distribute the interest to the LP holders.

-# Issue M-13: Users can dodge `createListing` fees
+# Issue M-15: Users can dodge `createListing` fees

 Source: https://github.com/sherlock-audit/2024-08-flayer-judging/issues/440

 ## Found by
-OpaBatyo, valuevalk
+Ollam, OpaBatyo, ZeroTrust, valuevalk, zzykxx
 ## Summary
 Users can abuse a loophole to create a listing for 5% less tax than intended, hijack others' tokens at floor value and perpetually relist for free.
 ## Vulnerability Detail